foo123/GrammarTemplate/README.md

 * handle recursion/loop deep structured arguments and sub-templates [DONE, through defining recursive sub-templates for rendering any deep argument]
 * handle boolean-like optional arguments [DONE, through setting (empty) default value for optional argumement, is handled as pure boolean on/off flag argument]
 * optimise parsing and rendering [DONE]
-* support some basic and/or user-defined functions
+* support some basic and/or user-defined functions [DONE, similar custom function definition as custom sub-template, calls function if custom function with same name has been defined]